A person standing next to a green wall.

 Accelerated asset depreciation

-After learning the definitions and examples of deferred tax assets and deferred tax liabilities, we can better understand our balance sheet with regard to these future tax credits or debits.
-To avoid tax filing errors related to these topics, use reliable accounting software, and discuss any deferred tax balances with a tax preparer.
+Learning the definitions and examples of deferred tax assets and deferred tax liabilities will help you better understand a balance sheet about these future tax credits or debits.
+To avoid tax filing errors related to these topics, use reliable accounting software and discuss any deferred tax balances with a tax preparer.

-As a new small business owner, deferred tax assets and expenses are one example of a complex subject that could easily confuse business owners, complicating matters in future periods.
+As a new small business owner, deferred tax assets and expenses are complex subjects that could easily confuse business owners and complicate matters in future periods.

-If you would like to know more about how deferred assets and liabilities impact your small business, be sure to contact your trusted accountant or tax professional.
+If you would like to know more about how deferred assets and liabilities impact your small business, contact your trusted accountant or tax professional.
 Doing so will help ensure you follow proper accounting standards while receiving the maximum tax benefit.

 Better accounting software is waiting